XxUnkn0wnxX/TheZEFERENCE/README.md

     - A50 Wireless (Gen 4 / Gen 3)
     - **Gen 4 devices are recommended for the intended experience**
 - [**Call of Duty®: Modern Warfare II / Warzone 2.0 - Tournament Ready**](https://drive.google.com/file/d/1a-FnSdNSP4Oyn32FTcvemso_y7u5lT_H/view?usp=sharing)
-  - The metropolitan area and rural outskirts within the Republic of Adal seek to bury you at every turn.
-Your weapons and gear aren't the only instruments-of-carnage that need to be tuned.
   - **Audio settings:**
     - Ensure that the Home Theater audio mix within the audio settings of Call of Duty®: Modern Warfare II / Warzone 2.0 is enabled for the recommended experience.
     - **Best experienced with Dolby® Atmos.**